 A recent study by Symbiotics cites concrete income data for workers in Cambodia.
 According to this, in 2019, in a sample of 293 respondents, the average monthly income was US\$867 / ppp.
-The GDP contribution was US\$360 p.c. / p.m. at the same time (2020b: 24).
-In a more realistic calculation of ppp, this figure in US dollars is likely to be half of the values given, with average incomes in rural areas and for primarily agriculturally oriented hh being significantly lower again (cf. KoC.NIS 2020: 109ff).
-A better insight into real wages is provided by the government-imposed minimum income, which was set at a Riel equivalent of US\$194 from 01 January 2022.
-Few of the workers, especially the factory workers who are predominantly
+The GDP contribution was US\$360 p.c./p.m. at the same time (2020b: 24).
+In a more realistic calculation of purchasing power parity, this figure in US dollars is likely to be half of the values given, with average incomes in rural areas and for primarily agriculturally oriented hh being significantly lower again (cf. KoC.NIS 2020: 109ff).
+A better insight into real wages is provided by the government-imposed minimum income, which was set at a Riel equivalent of US\$194 from 1 January 202211.
+Few of the workers, especially the factory workers who are predominantly female, are likely to receive more than this minimum wage.
+In addition, in the sectors of the economy not covered by the decree on the minimum wage, there are no minimum wage rates so far, which means that in some cases significantly less is paid12.
+This narrow wage base of broad sections of the population must also be taken into account when talking about loans and the ability of households to repay them in later chapters.